-Inspired by the Jewish commitment to justice, American Jewish World Service (AJWS) works to realize human rights and end poverty in the developing world.
+Inspired by the Jewish commitment to justice, American Jewish World Service (AJWS) works to realize human rights and end poverty in Africa, Asia, Latin America and the Caribbean.

 Our Commitment to Making a Difference

-We combine the power of our grants to human rights advocates in developing countries with our efforts to persuade the United States government to adopt laws and policies that benefit people in the developing world.
+We combine the power of our grants to international human rights advocates with our efforts to persuade the United States government to adopt laws and policies that benefit vulnerable communities around the world.

-Through our grants, AJWS provides financial support to 450 local advocacy organizations in 19 countries in Africa, Asia, Latin America and the Caribbean that are working to end poverty and advance the rights of some of the poorest and most oppressed people in the world.
+Through our grants, AJWS provides financial support to more than 500 local advocacy organizations in 18 countries in Africa, Asia, Latin America and the Caribbean that are working to end poverty and advance the rights of some of the poorest and most oppressed people in the world.
 Unlike most funders, AJWS recognizes the central role of local people in solving the problems they experience.
 We trust local advocates to develop and carry out their own solutions to build more just societies.

-In the United States, AJWS mobilizes its supporters to persuade the United States Congress and the President of the United States to adopt policies and laws that improve the lives of people in the developing world.
+In the United States, AJWS mobilizes its supporters to persuade the United States Congress and the President of the United States to adopt policies and laws that improve the lives of people in the 18 countries where we work and beyond.

 While AJWS is a Jewish organization, the people and communities we support come from a wide array of religious and ethnic backgrounds and are united in promoting human rights in the world’s poorest countries.
 We work with communities and populations that are oppressed, neglected or persecuted, including women and girls, indigenous groups, LGBTQI+ people, and religious and ethnic minorities.

 As a result, the AJWS community is a diverse network of people around the world, including people of all faiths, world views, ethnicities, genders and sexual orientations.
-It includes our grantees and their communities in developing countries; our board, donors, activists and staff; Jewish leaders and Members of Congress.
+It includes our grantees and their communities; our board, donors, activists and staff; Jewish leaders and Members of Congress.

 No matter who we are, the AJWS community is committed to making a difference by: